WxTaco/main-website/README.md

 The official website for Wrapped - a Discord analytics and automation platform serving 10,000+ users.
 This modern, responsive website showcases our bot features, developer tools, and provides a comprehensive user experience.

+💡 **Frequent and impactful contributors may be considered for invitations to work on the main Wrapped platform:** [Dash.wrapped.site](https://dash.wrapped.site)

 ## 🌟 Features

 - **Modern Design**: Clean, professional interface with smooth animations